synthetic-microstructures/synthetmic-gui/README.md

 - [ ] add functionality of color by: phase, texture.
 - [ ] allow for selective periodicity
 - [ ] triangulation
+- [ ] add the number of vertices / volume to the metrics